ben-franklin-magnified-on-hundred-dollar-bill-990x358

 Programmatic Accreditation

-Although the ACFE does not offer specific accreditation, they support an education partnership with several institutions.
+Although the ACFE does not offer specific accreditation, it supports an education partnership with several institutions.
 Therefore, students intent on preparing for the CFE exam should investigate whether their chosen program has entered into a partnership agreement with ACFE.

 Accreditation through the Forensic Science Education Programs Accreditation Commission (FEPAC) is awarded to forensic science programs.
 Therefore, FEPAC accreditation does not apply to educational programs in forensic accounting.